Comprehensive Guide to Chinese Coins: History, Types, Values

 More specifically, most of the coins are inscribed by famous poets or artists and usually bear phrases of peace or philosophy.
 Each coin may contain two or even four different coins depending on the denomination.

-It is not by chance that this historical period is considered a period of great development for the currency, the economy and in general for the whole Chinese social life.
+This historical period is considered a time of significant development for currency, the economy, and Chinese social life overall.

 Chinese Coins